Ashok-0003/repo-3/Overview/DevOps/Chatbot-Information-and-Deployment-Steps.md

 # Chatbot Deployment Steps

+## Items to be updated before triggering below CD-BotLuisQnAInitialDeploy pipeline

+Below items to be updated in variable group refer the screenshot reference in end of this wiki to know how to get these keys from azure portal:
+1. Bot-AppSettings-LuisAuthSubscriptionKey
+2. Bot-AppSettings-QnaEnSubscriptionKey
+3. Bot-AppSettings-QnaArSubscriptionKey

+NOTE: Above variables are also used for key-vault secret update for use inside bot Api also.

 ## LUIS QnAMaker Deployments

 1. Trigger [CD-BotLuisQnAInitialDeploy](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=542&_a=summary) Pipeline which will deploy 6 QnAMaker instances three for English and three for Arabic each for Source FAQ, Destination FAQ and KB, then four Luis instances two for English and two for Arabic each for General and Dispatch LUIS.
-It also generates a config json file in the build artifacts which will contain all the details of the LUIS and QnAMaker instances.
+It also generates a config json file in the build artifacts which will contain all the details of the LUIS and QnAMaker instances (Almost 90% of bot related configuration values will be available in this json file).
 **Detailed instructions available on updating config entries below :** [Update config entries by referring this](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_wiki/wikis/TASMU-Central-Platform.wiki?wikiVersion=GBwikiMaster&_a=edit&pagePath=%2FOverview%2FDevOps%2FChatbot%20Information%20and%20Deployment%20Steps&pageId=123&anchor=updating-infra-repo-with-luis-and-qna-keys)
 **This pipeline should be triggered only once on first deployment**.